carlosloureda/passsport-authentication/README.md

 ## Other strategies
     Local (email), Google, Facebook, Twitter, Linkedin, Github

+    - See how to fetch emails and pictures

 ## Make automated tool to create a website from scratch with users login

 ## User registration and emails (Forgot password and so)